How to enable kiosk mode on Apple (iPhone/iOS) devices?

 - What if a device provisioned in Kiosk has lost internet connectivity?

-If a Kiosk device has no network connectivity, the remote commands executed from the MDM Console like Scan or disassociating Kiosk profile will not be executed until the device comes into contact with the server.
+If an Apple device provisioned in iOS Kiosk mode has no network connectivity, the remote commands executed from the MDM Console like Scan or disassociating Kiosk profile will not be executed until the device comes into contact with the server.
 If the device has completely lost contact with the server, MDM Profile need to be removed to recover the device from Kiosk as explained here.